pezra/blog/backlogs-considered-harmful.md

 My rule of thumb is this: do not write it down unless you are willing to schedule it right now.

-Willingness to schedule a bit of work is proxy for it's importance.
+Willingness to schedule a bit of work is proxy for its importance.
-It is easy to pretend everything is top priority, but if you are not willing prioritize a bit of work before something you have already decided you want it is obviously not very important.
+It is easy to pretend everything is top priority.
+If you are not willing to prioritize a bit of work before something you have already decided you want, it is obviously not very important.

 ### If it is important you will not forget

-I think the idea that you will forget something important is scariest part of this approach.
+I think the idea that you will forget something important is the scariest part of this approach.
 That fear is just silly.
 If you are passionate about an idea you will not forget it.
 If it is important to your customers they will not let you forget it.

-Let me ask you a question: if neither you nor the customers care enough about an issue to get it on the schedule should be you expending effort on it?
+Let me ask you a question: if neither you nor the customers care enough about an issue to get it on the schedule should you be expending effort on it?

-To me the answer is clearly no.  If you see a potential issue or have an idea let it rest until it become important.
-Odds are it never will become important and you will have saved a good deal of every ones time.
-If it ever does become important the fact that six months ago you wrote a ticket vaguely related to issue people are having now will not help anyway.
+To me the answer is clearly no.  If you see a potential issue or have an idea let it rest until it becomes important.
+Odds are it never will become important and you will have saved a good deal of every one's time.
+If it ever does become important the fact that six months ago you wrote a ticket vaguely related to an issue people are having now will not help anyway.
 You probably will not even be able to find that old ticket.